The Miniature Pinscher dog breed is believed to be an ancient one as

 brushing about once or twice a week.

-Helpful grooming tools are the ZoomGroom or the glove brush along with a boar bristle brush for finishing.
+Helpful grooming tools are the ZoomGroom or a glove brush along with a boar bristle brush for finishing.

 This breed is sensitive to the cold, so dog coats or sweaters are a good idea on cooler days.